plcnextusa/init.d_Example/README.md

   # Change the user that runs the script if accessing files.
 Otherwise keep as admin.
   DAEMON_USER=root
   ```
-  To prevent any issues with bad permissions. **If you do this, you must make sure the init.d file and your Python script are executable as root!**
+  **If you do this, you must make sure the init.d file and your Python script are executable as root!**
 ### The script (helloworld.py) ###

   1. When changing the Python script to your script of choice, make sure the script will run without errors by bashing it: